bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 description: This article describes how Point-in-Time-Recovery (PITR) works in Bytebase and the steps to restore a database using this feature.
 ---

-# Restoring a MySQL Database to a Point in Time
 Bytebase is an open-source database DevOps tool, and it’s the GitLab for managing databases throughout the application development lifecycle.
 It offers a web-based workspace for DBAs and Developers to collaborate and manage the database change safely and efficiently.

 What would you do if you encountered these scenarios in your daily work?